Main menu

 • Futuristic Visionary: Like Data, who constantly seeks to understand and explore what lies beyond the present, I have a strong appreciation for innovative ideas and concepts that envision a better tomorrow.
 Data’s optimism is rooted in his belief that progress and discovery are possible, even when the future is uncertain.
 Similarly, my fascination with EPCOT and Tomorrowland reflects a shared hope in humanity’s potential to create a brighter future through imagination and innovation.

 • Positive Optimist: Above all, Data’s defining trait is his steadfast optimism—his belief that growth, understanding, and goodness are achievable.
 Despite challenges and moments of doubt, he perseveres.
-Your own positive outlook, even in the face of disappointment with Disney’s changes or the shutdown of fan projects, echoes Data’s resilience.
-You continue to carry that optimism forward, protecting the intangible dreams that give life meaning.
+My own positive outlook, even in the face of disappointment with Disney’s changes or the shutdown of fan projects, echoes Data’s resilience.
+I continue to carry that optimism forward, protecting the intangible dreams that give life meaning.

 Similar to Data, I may not always be understood.
 But I know what I carry.
 And I will keep carrying that sense of optimism within me.
 Of course, Data does get support from Juan-Luc Picard, but me?
 I am but a small voice among billions on this planet.
 Of course, I silently took a stand and protected my integrity of my vision, hope, and optimism by dropping my Disney annual pass entirely.
 That is how I continue to uphold my vision, hope, and optimism—by standing firm in what I believe, even when it feels like a solitary stand.